yanaginx/audio-signal-processing/README.md

 The **sms-tools** needed for the course can be found [here](https://github.com/MTG/sms-tools).

+Course's related theories and notes can be found on my Notion's site [here](https://yanaginx.notion.site/Audio-Signal-Processing-e3b5b06f326840bda6a956a083ac6cbe).

 > For easier access to the models and the functions in the **sms-tools**, I suggest adding the `sms-tools/software/models` and the `sms-tools` directory as `PYTHONPATH`

 - For Windows users: